Slack screen sharing under Wayland

 Can not start share, we only support Wayland on GNOME with Ubuntu 17 and above, Fedora 25 and above, Debian 9 and above, CentOS 8 and above, OpenSUSE Leap 15 and above, Oracle Linux 8 and above, Arch Linux, AnterGos, Manjaro.
 If your OS is not on the list, please use x11 instead.

-The feature works for me when I’m using Debian Stable (Buster), and also worked for the short while I’ve used Debian Testing (Bullseye).
-So, I guessed that the feature is broken due to wrong OS version detection.
-The fix is easy: Remove /etc/os-release (which is by default a symlink to /usr/lib/os-release) and append to the original contents the following lines:
+The feature works for me when I’m using Debian Stable (Buster), and it also worked for the short while I used Debian Testing (Bullseye).
+So, I guessed that the feature was broken due to incorrect OS version detection.
+The fix is easy: remove /etc/os-release (which is by default a symlink to /usr/lib/os-release) and append the following lines to the original contents:

 VERSION_ID="99"